 Chemotherapy for womb cancer

 Chemotherapy uses anti-cancer (cytotoxic) drugs to destroy cancer cells.
 The drugs are carried in the blood and can reach cancer cells anywhere in the body.
-If you have early-stage womb cancer, you are unlikely to need chemotherapy.
+If you have early-stage womb cancer (also known as endometrial or uterine cancer) you are unlikely to need chemotherapy.

 To reduce the risk of cancer coming back

-You may have chemotherapy to reduce the risk of womb cancer coming back after other treatments.
+Chemotherapy is sometimes offered after surgery and radiotherapy.
+You may have chemotherapy after surgery instead of radiotherapy.
+The aim is to reduce the risk of womb cancer coming back.
 This is called adjuvant chemotherapy.

 There may be more risk of the cancer coming back if the cancer is:

-Your specialist will talk to you about the possible benefits and side effects of chemotherapy.
+Your cancer doctor will talk to you about the possible benefits and side effects of chemotherapy.
 You can then decide if it is right for you.

 You may sometimes have chemotherapy before surgery to shrink the cancer before it is removed.
 This is called neo-adjuvant chemotherapy.